basicBrogrammer/embedded-react-sdk/docs/component-adapter/setting-up-your-component-adapter.md

 3. Check accessibility features
 4. Test across different browsers and devices

-For examples of testing, you can look at the SDK's test files ([View test examples on GitHub](https://github.com/Gusto/embedded-react-sdk/tree/main/test)).

 ### Complete Example

 Here's an example showing how to customize a few common components using Material UI with `GustoProvider`.
-For a full list of customizable components and their props, see the [`ComponentsContextType` interface](https://github.com/Gusto/embedded-react-sdk/blob/main/src/contexts/ComponentAdapter/useComponentContext.ts).
+For a full list of customizable components and their props, see the [Component Inventory](./component-inventory.md).

 ```tsx
 import { GustoProvider } from '@gusto/embedded-react-sdk'